yanivyacoby/yanivyacoby.github.io/_pages/advocacy.md

 ---

-I have led a number of initiatives that create resilient and supportive student communities that value mental health.
+I have led a number of initiatives---both curricular and extracurricular---that create resilient and supportive student communities that value mental health.

 ### Courses